-And she reminds me so much of my Mom, who passed away five years ago.
+Smithe is an Amazon.
+She reminds me so much of my Mom, who passed away five years ago.

-She couldn’t really speak English at the time, and she remembers sleeping off in class because there’s only so much stress the teenage brain can take when trying to learn Math or any other subject in a new language.
+Smithe moved to Florida from Haiti as a 16 year old and couldn’t really speak English at the time.
+She remembers sleeping off in class because there’s only so much stress the teenage brain can take when trying to learn Math or any other subject in a new language.

 The danger of ignoring acculturation